paolosalvatori/ServiceBusExplorer/README.md

 >

 ### Cached credentials
 The logged-in user's credentials are cached.
 In some scenarios it may be necessary to log out from Entra to switch users.
-Use the menu item "Log out from Entra" for that.
+Use the menu item "Partial log out from Entra" for that.

 ### Screenshots